nagyist/uqlm/README.md

 ```

 ## Hallucination Detection
 UQLM provides a suite of response-level scorers for quantifying the uncertainty of Large Language Model (LLM) outputs.
 Each scorer returns a confidence score between 0 and 1, where higher scores indicate a lower likelihood of errors or hallucinations.
-We categorize these scorers into four main types:
+We categorize these scorers into different types: